 This decline in collagen is responsible for the appearance of fine lines and wrinkles.

 While we often talk about “collagen” as a singular thing, there are many different collagen types.
-Our bodies are primarily made up of type 1, type 2 and type 3.
-Collagen 1 is the strongest and gives skin its stretch and elasticity.
+Our bodies are primarily made up of type I, type II and type III.
+Type I collagen is the strongest and gives skin its stretch and elasticity.
 It also helps keep hair and nails strong.
 Type II collagen is responsible for building connective tissue and cartilage such as in your ears, nose, rib cage and joints.
 And Type III collagen works alongside Type I in the skin, ligaments, blood vessels, and joints.
 It also promotes skin health and elasticity.

 Collagen & Wound Healing

 Did you know the body’s natural healing process relies on collagen?
 After about 3 days, the wounded area enters something called the proliferation phase.
 This is where collagen is deposited at the site to increase the strength of the wound.
-Initially, collagen type 3 is deposited, but after 6-8 weeks, this transforms into the stronger type 1.
+Initially, collagen type III is deposited, but after 6-8 weeks, this transforms into the stronger type I.

 And it’s this completely natural and predictable process that’s behind the success of Dermapen Treatments™.